How to Learn a Trade and Kick-Start a Fulfilling Career

 It's important to research the salary potential and long-term outlook for each career so you can make an informed choice.
 The following are a few examples of trade occupations that a) have median salaries above the median annual salary for all U.S. workers, and b) are expected to see faster-than-average growth between 2018 and 2028.
 The percentage represents the rate of growth.

-(Figures are current as of February 19, 2020 and are based on data from the U.S. Bureau of Labor Statistics.)
+Unless otherwise noted, figures are current as of February 19, 2020 and are based on data from the U.S. Bureau of Labor Statistics.

 Note that the growth rates for the first two occupations above are extraordinarily high because of the small number of jobs currently in these fields.
 Another way to decide on a trade is to look at how many jobs are actually predicted to be available in the years ahead.
 After all, the more jobs that open up, the better your chances of landing one.
 By that measure, the easiest trade to get into is carpentry, since it is expected to have over 116,000 job openings per year, on average, between 2018 and 2028.
 Here are a few other trade occupations that are projected to have a large number of yearly openings over that time period: